Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/The operating system and its main tasks.md

 # The operating system and its main tasks
 ---
-### Tasks and types of operating system
+### Tasks of operating systems (main ones)
+- scheduling
+- interrupt management
+- process control
+- storage and memory management
+-  logging
+- peripheral management
 - resource management system
 	-  components can be accessed through it
 	-  in case of multiple users/processes
 		-  scheduling
 		-  assignment and control of privileges
 	- provides a consistent environment for programs
-- main tasks
-	- scheduling
-	- interrupt management
-	- process control
-	- storage and memory management
-	- logging
-	- peripheral management
-- grouping
+### Types of operating systems
 - one user, one task
 	-  DOS (CLI, not open source)
 - one user, multiple tasks
 	-  Windows (GUI, not open source)
 - multi-user, multitask
 	-  Unix, Linux (GUI or CLI, can be open source)
 ---
 ### Operational structure
-- kernel
+- #### kernel
-	- base of the OS
+	- core of the OS
 	- runs in the background
-	- perform basic tasks
+	- performs basic tasks
 	- manages hardware resources
-	- multiplexing
+	- performs multiplexing
 		- the kernel dictates how long a particular process can use a particular piece of hardware
 	- no need for an OS or kernel if the programmer takes over the tasks when creating the program
 		- this was the basic
 		- restart was required to start a new program
 			- over time boot tasks, utilities and routines became permanent
-				- OSes appeared
+				- OS-es appeared

 	- types of kernel
 		- monolithic
-			- rich and efficient abstractions for the underlying hardware
+			- This is a type of operating system architecture in which the entire operating system works in the kernel space.
 		- microkernels
-			- small basic set of hardware management tools, providing detailed functionality with a number of extensions
+			- is the near-minimum amount of software that can provide the mechanisms needed to implement an operating system
 		- hybrid/modified microkernels
-			- similar to microkernels
-			- more, more detailed code → higher speed
+			-  an operating system kernel architecture that attempts to combine aspects and benefits of microkernel and monolithic kernel
 		- exokernel
-			- does not provide abstraction/permanent kernel
+			- is designed to separate resource protection from management to facilitate application-specific customizationy
-			- provides indirect/direct access to hardware only
+			- seeks to provide application-level management of hardware resources
+			- are typically small in size because of their limited operability
+		- nanokernel
+			- is a small kernel that offers hardware abstraction, but without system services

 	- tasks
 		- peripheral management
-		- provides memory access
+		- memory access providing
 		- processor time allocation
-		- management of the hard drives
+		- storage management
 		- file system management
-- shell (system shell, console)
+- #### shell (system shell, console)
 	- interface between user and kernel
-	- managing applications
+	- manages applications
 	- less resource intensive than GUI
 		- most servers are Unix based with shell
-	- programmable scripts
+	- supports programmable scripts
-		- special command language
-			- the OS understands
-				- no need to compile
-	- capabilities
+		- uses some kind of special command language, that the OS understands, and which doesen't need compiling
 	- executing user codes
-		- running scripts
+	- runs scripts
-		- using conditional expressions, branching loops
-		- internal commands
+	- use of internal commands
 		- file and folder operations
 			- copy, del, ren, md
 		- navigation
 			- cd, dir
 		- date, time
 		- command line statements
 	- external commands
 		- contained in an executable file started by the command line
 		- disk management
-				- format, scandisk, diskcopy, chkdsk
+			- format, scandisk, diskcopy, chkdsk, etc.
 		- memory information
 			- mem
 		- help
 		- text editing
 			- nano
 		- network device management
 			- ipconfig
 	- creating pseudo commands
 	- internal variables
 	- manipulating the environment before new processes
 	- redirecting I/O
 	- transferring data between processes via pipe
 	- starting processes in the background
 	- command line editing
 	- command history
 	- stopping and restarting running processes
 	- sending and receiving signals
-			- kill, trap
 	- waiting for another process or sleep
 ---
 ### Areas of working
-- memory management
+- #### memory management
 	- one of the most important resource
-		- manages it
-	- allocating memory efficiently
+	- alloctes memory as efficiently as possible
 		- memory management unit
 			- most important parts of the process goes to the memory
-			- the rest are sent to swap
+			- the rest are sent to swap (in UNIX at least)
-				- space reserved on the hard drives
-				- paging file
 	- 2 types of programs
 		- resident
-			- always in memory (faster)
+			- always in memory (can be called upon faster)
 				- antivirus
 				- firewall
+				- ie: most important programs / services of the os
 		- transient
-			- loads only when called
+			- loads only when called (most third party programs)
-- process control
+- #### process control
 	- process
 		- started program
 		- provides access to resources
 			- often impossible to manage because future demand is unknown
 				- deadlock
-- interrupt management
+- #### interrupt management
 	- interrupt
 		- a signal that informs you that something has happened
 	- types